 - Strong brand image

-The company is known for high quality products.
-Quality is emphasized in Wendy’s mission and vision statements.
-For example, the square-shaped hamburger patties are marketed as freshly prepared beef.
-In addition, Wendy’s has developed into an effective business because of its experience since it was founded in 1969.
-Also, as one of the top players in the global fast food restaurant market, the company has one of the strongest competing brands.
+The company is known for high-quality products.
+This factor is emphasized in Wendy’s mission statement and vision statement.
+For example, the square-shaped hamburger patties are marketed as freshly prepared beef to entice consumers.
+In addition, the food service company has developed into an effective business because of its experience since it was founded in 1969.
+Wendy’s operations management is well-adapted to the market.
+Also, as one of the top players in the global fast-food market, the company has one of the strongest competing brands.
+This strong brand attracts diners to the company’s restaurants.
 In this part of the SWOT analysis, Wendy’s has the strengths needed to maintain competitiveness.

-Wendy’s weaknesses are linked to its current condition relative to other large fast food firms.
+Weaknesses are linked to the company’s current condition relative to other large fast-food restaurant chains.
 The internal strategic factors that limit business development are considered in this part of the SWOT analysis.
-The following are Wendy’s main weaknesses:
+The following are Wendy’s weaknesses:

 - Limited global reach